Assiniboine Park: Pavilion and theatre

+The park’s signature feature, the Assiniboine Park Pavilion, was an early centre of Winnipeg’s social life.
+Originally designed by John D. Atchison and completed in 1908, the pavilion included a dance hall, banquet hall, and lunch and catering facilities.
+A 27-metre (90-foot) tower housed the pump and water tower for the park’s water system.

+The original pavilion was destroyed by fire in May 1929.
+The present, larger pavilion was designed by architects Northwood and Chivers and opened in May 1930.
+It remains one of Winnipeg’s most recognizable landmarks.

 The Lyric Theatre is a large outdoor stage located next to the Pavilion.
 Opened in 1999, it carries on the tradition of bandshell entertainment near the Pavilion that started in the 1920s.

 Zoo

 The 90 acre Assiniboine Park Zoo is at the western end of the park just north of the main parking area, and is home to over 300 animal species.
 It initially opened in July 1908.

 Foot bridge

-The first foot bridge across the Assiniboine River was built in 1908 when the Park had initially opened.
-However, in later years it was determined that a wider and safer bridge would be needed.
+The first footbridge across the Assiniboine River was built in 1908, shortly after Assiniboine Park opened.
+As park use increased, the bridge was later considered too narrow to safely accommodate pedestrian traffic.

-A second bridge, connecting the district of St. James (at Overdale St.) with Assiniboine Park, is an active transportation/pedestrian bridge, and officially opened in May 1932 by Winnipeg mayor Ralph Webb.
-A small (2-hectare) portion of the park lies north of the Assiniboine River, and together with the footbridge, provides access to the main body of the park from Portage Avenue.
+A second footbridge was constructed to connect the St. James district at Overdale Street with Assiniboine Park.
+The pedestrian and active transportation bridge opened in May 1932 and was officially inaugurated by Winnipeg mayor Ralph Webb.

+A small portion of the park, measuring 2 hectares (5 acres), lies north of the Assiniboine River.
+Together with the footbridge, this area provides pedestrian access to the main park grounds from Portage Avenue.